Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 	2. Demonstration <br>

 		There are three stages in the game.
-In the first stage, players first need to understand the consequences of forming an alliance with different players based on the game introduction, and then decide their strategies.
-If everyone is rational, player 2 will form an alliance with player 3, which means player 1 can’t seize their money.<br>
+In the first stage, players first need to understand the consequences of allying with different players based on the game introduction and then decide their strategies.
+If everyone is rational, player 2 will form an alliance with player 3, which means player 1 can't seize their money.<br>

-		In the second stage, in order to break this balance, player 1 will need to make a decision on how much he is willing to give his target partner to persuade the target partner to collaborate with him.
-Then his target partner will need to make a decision on whether or not to believe player 1 and cooperate with him. <br>
+		In the second stage, to break this balance, player 1 will need to decide how much he is willing to give his target partner to persuade the target partner to collaborate with him.
+Then his target partner will need to decide whether to believe player 1 and cooperate with him.<br>

-		In the third stage, once this player is persuaded by the conditions of player 1 and chooses to cooperate with player 1, player 1 will loot another player's wealth, and this player's wealth will be cleared automatically.
-Then, player 1 will need to make a decision on whether to keep his promise and not rob his partner’s money.
-After this decision, the game will end. <br>
+		In the third stage, once the loyalty of player 1 persuades his target partner and reaches cooperation successfully, player 1 will loot another player's wealth, and this player's wealth will be cleared automatically.
+Then, player 1 must decide whether to keep his promise and not rob his partner's money.
+After this decision, the game will end.<br>

+		However, due to the page limit (8 pages) for the free use of oTree, the game demo lacks one waiting page in the third stage.
+The result will be accurate after player 1 decides whether to break the cooperation.
+Player 2 and player 3 should wait until player 1 makes the decisions before they click the button to reach the result page.
+That is, they should wait until they were informed artificially that player 1 had made decisions.<br>

 ### Spotlight